The Good Fight: Critical response

 The third season has a 96% approval rating on Rotten Tomatoes, based on 23 reviews, with an average rating of 9/10.
 The site's critical consensus reads, "The Good Fight's third season pulls no punches, doubling down on the social commentary while maintaining the show's sensational delights to create one of the best dramas on TV."
-On Metacritic, the third season received a score of 83 based on reviews from 8 critics, indicating "universal acclaim".
+On Metacritic, the third season received a score of 83 based on reviews from eight critics.

-The fourth season holds an approval rating of 95% approval rating on Rotten Tomatoes, based on 20 reviews, with an average rating of 9/10.
+The fourth season holds an approval rating of 95% on Rotten Tomatoes, based on 20 reviews, with an average rating of 9/10.
 The site's critical consensus states, "The Good Fight remains in top form with an over-the-top and completely captivating fourth season that plays to the show's strengths."
-On Metacritic, the fourth season received a score of 84 based on reviews from 7 critics, indicating "universal acclaim".
+On Metacritic, the fourth season received a score of 84 based on reviews from seven critics.

-The fifth season has an approval rating of 90% approval rating on Rotten Tomatoes, based on 10 reviews, with an average rating of 7.05/10.
+The fifth season has an approval rating of 90% on Rotten Tomatoes, based on ten reviews, with an average rating of 7.05/10.
 The site's critical consensus states, "The Good Fight's fifth season continues to confront challenging current events with its singularly absurd style."
-On Metacritic, the fifth season received a score of 85 based on reviews from 4 critics, indicating "universal acclaim".
+On Metacritic, the fifth season received a score of 85 based on reviews from four critics.

-The sixth season holds an approval rating of 94% approval rating on Rotten Tomatoes, based on 16 reviews, with an average rating of 7.4/10 The site's critical consensus reads, "Entering its final round having lost some key players but having gained the inestimable Andre Braugher, The Good Fight still carries plenty of satirical punch."
-On Metacritic, the sixth season received a score of 75 based on reviews from 6 critics, indicating "generally favorable reviews".
+The sixth season holds an approval rating of 94% on Rotten Tomatoes, based on sixteen reviews, with an average rating of 7.4/10 The site's critical consensus reads, "Entering its final round having lost some key players but having gained the inestimable Andre Braugher, The Good Fight still carries plenty of satirical punch."
+On Metacritic, the sixth season received a score of 75 based on reviews from six critics.

+In December 2023, Variety ranked The Good Fight #96 on its list of the 100 greatest TV shows of all time.